Monkeypac/tm-twitch-map-command/README.md

 # Map Karma

-The idea is to be able to have the chat vote for the current map you are playing.
+The idea is to be able to have the Twitch chat vote for the current map you are playing.
+Note that by default, in game chat votes will also be counted.

 This is based on the same system that most MapKarma systems on TM servers.